 Driving alone can be a tedious process.
 It’s often useless time, but it doesn’t have to be.
-I’m convinced that when you eliminate distractions, you can reach a level of super-concentration — of heightened awareness — that lets you do something useful with your mind while also making you a better driving.
-Without distractions, one part of your brain is truly focused on the task of driving while your more creative side is free to float into fertile lands.
+I’m convinced that when you eliminate distractions, you can reach a level of super-concentration — of heightened awareness — that lets you do something useful with your mind while also making you a better driver.
+Without distractions, one part of your brain is tightly focused on the task of driving while your more creative side is free to float into fertile lands.

 Whether you’re a writer with articles and posts that need planning, a businessperson with problems to be solved or someone with life issues that need attention, time spent driving can be useful.
 Alone time is valuable, so don’t waste it.

-Here are a do-and-don’t guide to productive driving time:
+Here’s a do-and-don’t guide to productive driving time:

 Time alone in a car is too valuable to waste on useless conversation with someone on the other end of cell phone connection.
 Besides, your chatter is robbing them of time they could be spending another way.
-(And using cell phones for talk or texting while driving is dangerous.
-Accidents costs money and lives — and dealing with them robs you of productive time, too.)
+(And using cell phones for talking or texting while driving is dangerous.
+Accidents cost money and lives — and dealing with them robs you of productive time.)

 While talking books can be a great way to keep your mind stimulated during long sessions of non-stop driving, you’re exploring someone else’s thought processes, not your own.
 Try to fill your head with your own creativity.
 You’ll be surprised what you can do.

 Talk radio is 100 percent clutter, even if the host is intelligent or funny.
 And if the stations in your area are like the ones here, the time spent on commercials equals the time for content.
 It’s the aural equivalent of junk food.
 I put it in the same category as television judge shows.
-Even higher-quality stations like National Public Radio focus your attention on what they want you to think about.
+Even quality stations like NPR focus your attention on what they want you to think about.

 Whether it’s a pen and paper, a mini-recorder or a function of your cell phone, you’ll find business plans, writing ideas and solutions to household situations will float into your head.
 And you’ll need a way to (safely) capture them.
 You wouldn’t want something wonderful to float away.

 I listen to a few minutes of news or talk radio for variety in my drives, and I have a few CDs of local bands that I enjoy.
 When your mind won’t focus, use these distractions to take you away for a few minutes.
 As soon as inspiration hits, tune out the distractions and get back to creating the next big thing.

 Gip Plaster is a web content writer.
 Previously a journalist, online bookseller and even a corporate advertising guy, Gip now specialize in writing high-quality content for websites — his and other people’s.
 Visit Gip’s Front Yard (www.gipsfrontyard.com) too.